LoreSchaeffer/NBTRecipes/README.md

   },
   // Recipe discover trigger.
 Optional.
   "discover": {
-    // Items to be picked-up before this recipe is "discovered" by the player.
+    // Items that discovers the recipe.
+List of recipe choices.
+Each choice can an array with multiple elements.
     "items": [
       { "material": "diamond" }
     ]